Create a Dialing Profile

 - Name - Includes the name of the dialing profile and an icon that represents the type of dialing profile being used.

-- Type - Specifies if the dialing profile is an agent-based dialing profile or an IVR-based dialing profile.
+- Type - Specifies if the dialing profile is an agent-based dialing profile, or an IVR-based dialing profile.
+The type also specifies if the dialing profile is a LIFO dialing profile.
 See the table below for more information.

 - Channel - Specifies if the dialing profile is applied to a Voice, SMS, or Email channel.